Dorumin/grb/README.md

 console.log(message);

+// You could also just pass a FormData instance to body!

 // Cookies
 // You could extract this to a file, like http.js, and require it directly from other files
 // They will all share a single CookieJar